Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/e301e605-0c2c-48e1-94df-c8fb2f45d465)

-Figure 3 shows that the vast majority of listings are either entire homes/apartments and private rooms, and figure 4 shows the average daily price of listings based on its number of bedrooms.
+Figure 3 shows that the vast majority of listings are either entire homes or apartments with private rooms, and Figure 4 shows the average daily price of listings based on their number of bedrooms.
-Based on figure 3 and 4 it seems that these two types of properties (entire homes/apartment & private rooms) are the most likely to have hosts engaged in illegal short term rentals because the number of bedrooms and daily price of these properties are much higher than hotel rooms and shared rooms.
+Based on figures 3 and 4, it seems that these two types of properties (entire homes, apartments, and private rooms) are the most likely to have hosts engaged in illegal short-term rentals because the number of bedrooms and daily price of these properties are much higher than hotel rooms and shared rooms.

 ## Section 2 - Data Preparation (Microsoft Excel)